ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * When relying on wildcard patterns and complex patterns, the encoded scope can be compact in size while allowing the Administrator to operate on large pools of group names.

-* When relying on wildcard patterns and complex patterns, the Administrator and the AS do not need to know exact group names for requesting and issuing an Access Token, respectively (see {{getting-access}}).
+* When relying on wildcard patterns and complex patterns, the Administrator and the AS do not need to know the exact group names for requesting and issuing an Access Token, respectively (see {{getting-access}}).
 In turn, the Group Manager can effectively take the final decision about the name to assign to an OSCORE group, upon its creation (see {{collection-resource-post}}).

 # Getting Access to the Group Manager # {#getting-access}